pucherot/Pi.Alert/README.md

 # Update
 <!--- --------------------------------------------------------------------- --->
 This update script is only recommended for an already existing installation of this fork.
-The script is still being tested.
+If you are using another fork, I recommend uninstalling it first.
+If you backup the database, it may be possible to continue using it with my fork after a patch.

 - One-step Automated Update:
   #### `curl -sSL https://github.com/leiweibau/Pi.Alert/raw/main/install/pialert_update.sh | bash`